|

 nationally.
 He worked closely with the Gay

-and Lesbian Alliance Against Defamation in its Kansas
+and Lesbian Alliance Against Defamation in its

-City "Communities of Faith" projects.
-In 1999
+Kansas City "Communities of Faith" projects.

 GLAAD

-awarded him its Leadership Award for Education.
+awarded him its Leadership Award for Education,

 |